She spent the earlier part of her life as a nun before she was called to leave the church to help others hone their spiritual gifts.

 I’m on the balcony of my third-floor apartment overlooking San Diego Harbor.

-For the first time in my life, I call to my inner voice.
-I hope to gain clarity on my impending decision as to whether or not I should leave the Navy after my contract ends next year.
+For the first time in my life I call to my inner voice on purpose, hoping to gain clarity on my impending decision as to whether or not I should leave the Navy after my contract ends next year.

 I follow my breath inward to my chest as it rises and soothes my heart.